willsmorgan/blog/content/home/about.md

 +++

-# Biography
+# Bio

-Hi!
-My name is Will Morgan, and I am currently a research associate for the Action Lab at EdPlus, an ASU organization.
+My name is Will Morgan and I work for an organzation at ASU called the Action Lab.
 I spend most of my studying inequity in online higher education and student behavior in online courses.
-On the side, I am a consultant for 6-4-3 Charts, an organization that builds spray charts for NCAA Baseball and Softball teams.
+On the side I am a consultant for 6-4-3 Charts, an organization that builds spray charts for NCAA Baseball and Softball teams.

 I am primarily interested in how students' decisions and behaviors affect various learning outcomes, but I have also spent a significant amount of time characterizing